Paul Kariya: International career

 Before the World Championships, Canada also named Kariya to their team for the 1996 World Cup, which was held in August and September.
 However, Kariya was kept from competing due to a groin inflammation.
 During a news conference, he called his withdrawal the "biggest disappointment of [his] hockey career".
 The World Cup would have marked his first international appearance in a best-on-best tournament, as the competition did not interfere with the Stanley Cup playoffs as the World Championships did.
 Kariya was replaced in the lineup by New York Rangers winger Adam Graves.
 Canada went on to finish as runner-up to the United States in the tournament.

 In June 1997, Kariya was again nominated for the Jean Beliveau Award, alongside Gregg, but lost to Bobby Orr.

 Four years after his first Olympic appearance as an amateur, the 1998 Winter Olympics in Nagano, Japan, were set to become the first Games in which NHL players could compete in ice hockey.
 While Kariya was involved in a contract dispute with the Mighty Ducks, causing him to miss the start of the 1997–98 NHL season, Hockey Canada contacted Kariya, asking him to provide a training regimen by December 1, 1997, ensuring that he would be physically ready to play in the Olympics, given his inactivity in the NHL.
 Before agreeing to a contract with the Ducks in December, he joined the Canadian national team in training.
 On November 29, 1997, Canadian General Manager Bobby Clarke announced his roster for the Games, which included Kariya.
 He was the youngest player named to the team, behind defenceman Chris Pronger, who was born six days earlier.
-Less than a month to go before the start of the tournament, held in February 1998, however, he suffered a concussion, resulting from an on-ice crosscheck to the head from Chicago Blackhawks defenceman Gary Suter.
+Less than a month to go before the start of the tournament, held in February 1998, however, he suffered a concussion, resulting from an on-ice crosscheck to the head from Chicago Blackhawks defenceman Gary Suter (see above).
 The hit received much publicity as Suter, a member of the United States' national team, was accused by many in the media, as well as Bobby Clarke, of targeting Kariya specifically in order to sideline him for the Olympics.
-He again described the missed opportunity as the "biggest disappointment of [his] career," adding that he was looking forward to playing in Japan, having family there.
+Kariya was initially expected to recover in time but ending up did not play in the Olympics, nor the rest of the NHL season.
+Kariya again described the missed opportunity as the "biggest disappointment of [his] career," adding that he was looking forward to playing in Japan, having family there.